marcotrosi/init.lua/README.md

 # init.lua

 Lua functions I always want to have available.
+Feel free to copy what you need.

 ## background